agilestacks/stack-apps/apps/python-flask/README.md

 ```

 You need to export `HUB_TOKEN` environment variable to provide authentication for Hub CLI.
 This step will configure Hub CLI and generate your application configuration for the specified Kubernetes cluster.
-If you don't know your SuperHub username and password, you can register for a free account (Register)[https://www.agilestacks.com/register]
+If you don't know your SuperHub username and password, you can register for a free account [Register](https://www.agilestacks.com/register).

 Run the following commands:
 ```
 $ echo $HUB_TOKEN
 sergd......kieud

-$ hub-ls -p harbor -p kubernetes cluster1.bluesky.superhub.io cluster2.bluesky.superhub.io
+$ hub ls -p harbor -p kubernetes cluster1.bluesky.superhub.io cluster2.bluesky.superhub.io
 ```